hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 - Biometric Sensors: Embedded sensors track vital signs including heart rate, oxygen levels, and stress indicators.
 The data is analyzed continuously to identify potential health risks.
 - Combat Recovery Protocol: In the event of injury, the suit can administer localized therapeutics, such as pain relief or clotting agents, aiding in rapid recovery during engagement.

+## Exoskeleton Suit (L)

+The Exoskeleton Suit enhances user strength and mobility, making everyday tasks easier.
+It is especially useful for heavy lifting and assisting those with mobility challenges, designed as a weaker, more basic FCRT suit which only enhances strength and precision, carrying no weaponry or defense.

 ## AquaPurifier (L) Ah-kwah-pur-if-eye-er